cordialgerm/foe_foundry/data/5e_canonical/air_elemental.md

 ***Whirlwind (Recharge 4-6)***.
 Each creature in the elemental's space must make a DC 13 Strength saving throw.
 On a failure, a target takes 15 (3d8+2) bludgeoning damage and is flung up 20 feet away from the elemental in a random direction and knocked prone.
 If a thrown target strikes an object, such as a wall or floor, the target takes 3 (1d6) bludgeoning damage for every 10 feet it was thrown.
 If the target is thrown at another creature, that creature must succeed on a DC 13 Dexterity saving throw or take the same damage and be knocked prone.

-If the saving throw is successful, the target takes half the bludgeoning damage and isn't flung away or knocked prone.
+If the saving throw is successful, the target takes half the bludgeoning damage and isn't flung away or knocked prone.</statblock>